freyacodes/GensokyoBot/README.md

 ![GensokyoBot](https://sixaiy.com/images/gb-banner.png)
 # GensokyoBot
+Fred no longer supports GensokyoBot on his github page.

 This bot is a fork of FredBoat.
 Most features of FredBoat have been removed or replaced in favour of offering streaming from a single source.
 The bot is optimized in such a way that only one stream is opened to the source.

-# Notice
-Fred no longer supports GensokyoBot on his github page and there for will not be maintaining it from here on out GensokyoBot will be mainted by me SixAiy (Alyzza Chilcott)

 # Documentation
 1. Java 10 __JDK__: [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jdk10-downloads-4416644.html) or [OpenJDK](http://jdk.java.net/10/)